SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Cluster_SLNet_Connections.md

 - Could not determine which connection is used to these agents: X (where X is the summary of the regarding agents).

-- The ports are closed on these agents (but could not resolve connection type): X (where X is the summary of the regarding agents and the port)
+- The ports are closed on these agents (but could not resolve connection type): X (where X is the summary of the regarding agents and the port).

 - Did not check the ports of other agents because it did not knew other agents.